uPortal-contrib/fbms/README.md

 # Form Builder Microservice (FBMS)

-The _Form Builder Microservice_ (FBMS) project is an Apereo uPortal Ecosystem component that brings a _Form Builder_ feature set to the portal.
-This Git repo contains the sources for the _back-end_ elements of this solution;  it bundles the user interface in the build process as a web component packaged in a webjar.
+The _Form Builder Microservice_ (FBMS) project is an Apereo uPortal Ecosystem component that adds a _Form Builder_ feature set to the portal.
+This Git repo contains the sources for the _back-end_ elements of this solution;  to use FBMS in uPortal, you must also include its _front-end_ component in uPortal-start.
 This web component is developed independently as the [uPortal-contrib/form-builder][] project.
 Front- and back-end communicate exclusively through REST APIs.